pombredanne/apt-ext/README.md

 The extension prints out a list of all packages containing a kernel (except the currently running kernel).
 This includes the `linux-image`-packages, but also `linux-headers` and `linux-tools`.

-To remove the old kernels packages, simply pass the list to `apt-get`:
+To remove the old kernels packages, simply pass the list to `apt`:

-    $ sudo apt-get purge $(apt-ext oldkernels)
+    $ sudo apt purge $(apt-ext oldkernels)

 ### unmanged